Prag8855/aab/content/guides/german-versicherungsnummer.md

 Related_reviews: reviews/german-versicherungsnummer/johannes-kühn.md, reviews/german-versicherungsnummer/daniel-derosa.md
 ---

-The *Sozialversicherungsnummer* is your German pension insurance number.
-The [*Deutsche Rentenversicherung*](/glossary/Deutsche%20Rentenversicherung) uses this number to identify you.
+The [*Deutsche Rentenversicherung*](/glossary/Deutsche%20Rentenversicherung) uses your *Sozialversicherungsnummer* to identify you.
+It looks like this: **12 123456 A 123**.
 It's a unique number, and it never changes.

-In German, it has many names:

-- Sozialversicherungsnummer
-- Rentenversicherungsnummer
-- Versicherungsnummer (but it can mean something else)
-- SVNR
-- RNVR

-In English, it also has many names:

-- Pension insurance number
-- Social insurance number
-- Social security number

-Your health insurance number is also called a *Versicherungsnummer*, but it's not the same number.
+In German, it's called *Sozialversicherungsnummer*, *Rentenversicherungsnummer*, *SVNR* or *RNVR*.
+It's sometimes called *Versicherungsnummer*, but this could mean something else, like your health insurance number.

+In English, it's called pension insurance number, social insurance number or social security number.

+{% include "blocks/_tableOfContents.html" %}

-## What does the Sozialversicherungsnummer look like?
+## What the Sozialversicherungsnummer looks like

-The German social insurance number has this format: **12 123456 A 123**.[^0]
+Your *Sozialversicherungsnummer* has this format: **12 123456 A 123**.[^0]

 It is divided in 4 parts:[^1]